Charting with Lightswitch

 image

-In your new screen, click the add button at the bottom and select New Custom Control.
-If you do not have that, you have selected the add option for the Screen Command Bar, so make sure the Rows Layout at the top is selected.
+In your new screen, click the Add button at the bottom and select New Custom Control.
+If you don’t have that option, you’ve selected the Add option for the Screen Command Bar, so make sure the Rows Layout is selected at the top.

 image